cortexlabs/cortex/docs/workloads/async/example.md

 are `in_queue | in_progress | failed | completed`.
 The `result` and `timestamp` keys are returned if the status is `completed`.

+It is also possible to setup a webhook in your predictor to get the response sent to a pre-defined web server once the workload completes or fails.
+You can read more about it in the [webhook documentation](./webhooks.md).

 ## Stream logs

 If necessary, you can stream the logs from a random running pod from your API with the `cortex logs` command.
 This is